 And discomfort often reduces and then disappears with experience.
 Road cyclists build up stamina the more miles they do.
-Spinners often see a decrease in soreness after the first few classes.
+Indoor cyclists often see a decrease in soreness after the first few classes.
 If you’re just starting, you may only need time to adjust.

 Why are bicycle seats shaped the way they are?

 - The difference between the two is more than just semantics.
 Seats bear a person’s weight entirely but saddles are designed to support a person in a specific position.
 The pointed front of a saddle is called the nose.
 Its narrow edges prevent a rider’s thighs from rubbing against the saddle during pedaling.
 The rear of the saddle then widens to support the sitz bones: the two rounded bones extending from the bottom of the pelvis.
 The rest of a rider’s weight is shared between the two other contact points: the handlebars and pedals.

 - Width and positioning of the sitz bones are important in ensuring a comfortable saddle.
 Females have wider sitz bones than men so a saddle sold for women is both shorter and wider.
 Some women may still prefer to use a male saddle and vice versa.
 Cycling in an indoor studio often means settling for whichever saddle came with the bike.